Do you wonder why you work and work and still don’t seem to be getting through to your dog? I want RELIABILITY!

-Join me for in this webinar that takes a few twists and turns into all sorts of dog training and behaviour tangents…because to me, a good clinic answers questions that students bring.
+Join me for in this short course that takes a few twists and turns into all sorts of dog training and behaviour tangents…because to me, a good clinic answers questions that students bring.

-This webinar includes 106 minutes of video, downloadable handouts, and a Q&A Call.
+This webinar includes 106 minutes of video, downloadable handouts, and a recording of a Q&A Call.
+Cost: $49.95

 Brenda Aloff is an internationally recognized speaker, clinician and author.